Quebec

 Charlevoix

-From the Cote de Beaupre to the Saguenay estuary, a succession of peaks tower over narrow valleys coursed by rushing streams and gentle rivers, creating a spellbinding and occasionally forbidden landscape where cliffs sheer off to reveal an exquisite view of water curling round huge rock outcrops or cascading over waterfalls and caressing time-worn boulders.
-A stop at the famous Charlevoix Casino is sure to entertain people of all ages
+From the Côte de Beaupré to the Saguenay estuary, a succession of peaks tower over narrow valleys coursed by rushing streams and gentle rivers, creating a spellbinding and occasionally forbidding landscape where cliffs sheer off to reveal an exquisite view of water curling around huge rock outcrops or cascading over waterfalls and caressing time-worn boulders.
+A stop at the famous Charlevoix Casino is sure to entertain people of all ages.
+Unique stops can include an emu farm, a cheese-maker, a maritime museum and more!

 The approximate duration is 8 hours including a 1 hour "on own" lunch stop.